withastro/astro/docs/src/pages/migration-guide.md

 ## Components in Markdown

-In Astro v0.21, Components can be used within Markdown files.
+In Astro v0.21, Components from any framework can be used within Markdown files.

 ```md
 ---